Julien Canal: GT racing

 Canal switched to GT racing in 2007 when he started racing in the Porsche Carrera Cup France.
 He finished ninth, tenth and eighth in the three seasons he contested, scoring one podium finish and two pole positions.
-In 2010 he took part in the FFSA GT Championship.
+In 2010, he took part in the FFSA GT Championship.

-He joined the Larbre Compétition team to race their Saleen S7-R in the opening round of the 2007 Le Mans Series season at Circuit Paul Ricard, where they were the only team entered in the GT1 class.
+Canal joined the Larbre Compétition team to race their Saleen S7-R in the opening round of the 2007 Le Mans Series season at Circuit Paul Ricard, where they were the only team entered in the GT1 class.
 He returned to the team for the 2010 24 Hours of Le Mans, where they won the GT1 class.

 Canal won the 2010 24 Hours of Le Mans with the Saleen S7-R in the GT1 class, with Roland Bervillé and Gabriele Gardel.

 Canal remained with the team for the 2011 season, racing in the Intercontinental Le Mans Cup.
 The team's highlight came at Le Mans once again, as Canal and Gabriele Gardel, as well as new teammate Patrick Bornhauser, repeated their victory, this time triumphing in the LMGTE Am class.
 Canal and the team returned to the LMGTE Am category in 2012, this time entering the newly-formed FIA World Endurance Championship.
 The year yielded three wins, which included Canal's third win at Le Mans, with Pedro Lamy making the pass for the class lead during the final hour.
 In 2013, Canal remained with Larbre for his fourth and final season with the team, getting two podiums and ending up fifth in the LMGTE Am standings of the WEC.

 Prototype career

 Canal switched to prototype racing for the 2014 season, competing in the LMP2 class with G-Drive Racing.
-Alongside Olivier Pla and Roman Rusinov, the Frenchman garnered four victories, although a retirement at Le Mans and a major accident for Pla caused by a brake failure at the season finale in São Paulo eventually consigned them to second in the championship.
+Alongside Olivier Pla and Roman Rusinov, he garnered four victories, although a retirement at Le Mans and a major accident for Pla caused by a brake failure at the season finale in São Paulo eventually consigned them to second in the championship.
 For 2015, Canal remained with G-Drive, this time being joined by pro driver Sam Bird along with Rusinov.
 In the burgeoning class, the trio led by Bird dominated, scoring podiums in all but one race and winning the title with four victories.

 Canal moved to Greaves Motorsport in 2016, competing in the European Le Mans Series.
 He and Memo Rojas failed to finish on the podium during the year, ended up sixth at Le Mans, and finished seventh in the ELMS teams' standings.
 The following season, Canal returned to the WEC, this time partnering Bruno Senna and Nico Prost at Vaillante Rebellion.
 Their campaign began strongly, as three podiums in the opening four races propelled them into the title battle.
 After a win in Mexico, however, the floodgates opened, with Rebellion winning the final three races and taking home the LMP2 title — Canal's second in the championship — following a resilient performance by Senna at Bahrain despite a late loss of power steering.